sayande717/notes/topics/Computer-Architecture-and-Organisation.md

 # Von-Neumann Architecture
 - Modern computers are based on a stored-program concept introduced by John Von Neumann.
 In this stored-program concept, programs and data are stored in the same memory.
 This novel idea meant that a computer built with this architecture would be much easier to reprogram.
-- This architecture is also known as IAS
+- This architecture is also known as IAS (Instruction Set Architecture).
 > The Von Neumann architecture is a computer architecture model that describes a system where the CPU runs stored programs located in memory.
 It was proposed by John von Neumann in 1945 and forms the basis for most modern computer designs.

 <br><img src="../assets/images/Computer-Architecture-and-Organisation/external/0.png" alt="Von-Neumann Architecture" width="550px" /><br>